CAchacoso/RainbowReef/README.md

 ### NOTE: Once the player loses all their lives or the Squid has been defeated, the game will exit automatically.

 # There is 1 powerup that you can obtain when playing:
-Extra Life (Located bottom left - Increase your lives by + 1.
+Extra Life (2) (Located at the top corners of the map - Increase your lives by + 1).